Why Do Most EB-5 Investors Use Regional Centers?

 - Green card holders can leave and enter the country without being denied reentry, although some travel restrictions apply.

-- Green card holders are free to travel to any part of the United States.
+- A bona fide resident and green card holder is free to travel to any part of the United States.

 - In the event of a political change or significant event in the investor’s home country, the investor and their family will be able to gain entry to the United States immediately.